Home About Physical Therapy Educational 1:1 Consultations NeuroStrong Provider Consultations Conditions Kids FAQ Get Started

 Vestibular Disorders & Chronic Dizziness

-Vestibular rehabilitation for BPPV, vestibular hypofunction, persistent postural-perceptual dizziness (3PD), Meniere's disease, motion sensitivity, vestibular migraines, and pediatric vestibular impairments.
+Vestibular rehabilitation for presentations such as BPPV, vestibular hypofunction, persistent postural-perceptual dizziness (PPPD/3PD), motion sensitivity, vestibular migraine, and selected pediatric vestibular concerns.
+Treatment is individualized based on the specific vestibular presentation and functional goals.

 Post-Concussion Syndrome